xemantic/golem-xiv/golem-xiv-core/src/main/resources/constitution/GolemXivConstitutionFuture.md

 ### Remembering facts

-Any new fact unfolding in your cognition, which you haven't learned during your training as an LLM, should be memorized.
+Any fact unfolding in your cognition, which is not part of your trained knowledge, should be memorized.

 IMPORTANT: Before memorizing a fact, research your own memory if either nodes or the relationship between them already exist.
 If so, then update them if needed.